wasabifx/wasabi/README.md

 -------------
 There's a lot of work still pending and any help would be appreciated.
 Pull Requests welcome!

 We have the project building on TeamCity.

-[sourcecode language="html"]
+Click on the Icon to go to the build

 <a href="http://teamcity.jetbrains.com/viewType.html?buildTypeId=Wasabi_FullBuild">
 <img src="http://teamcity.jetbrains.com/app/rest/builds/buildType:(id:Wasabi_FullBuild)/statusIcon"/>
 </a>
-[/sourcecode]